A Framework for Generating Diverse Haskell-IO Exercise Tasks: Introduction

+Our main contribution is to show that there is in fact a rich spectrum of different I/O tasks between these two extremes, as we will explore in section~\ref{sec:examples}.
+Moving along this spectrum yields a diverse collection of tasks requiring different skills to solve.
+We design tasks ranging from program reading and comprehension over completion of partial programs all the way to writing original programs.

+These designs are expressed in a newly developed Haskell embedded domain specific language (EDSL).
+This EDSL has two purposes.
+On the one hand it provides components to describe task designs and generate concrete task instances thereof.
+On the other hand, and equally important, it encourages descriptions that separate orthogonal aspects of task designs.
+This separation makes maintaining, expanding and reusing task designs much easier for the educator.
+Especially, when working with task designs created by another author, as it can also act as a form of documentation.

-We present a newly developed EDSL, in Haskell, for describing such task templates.
-Our approach is built on top of the existing implementation of the specification language from our previous work.
-We start from a specification, hand-written or generated randomly, and use the EDSL to derive different artifacts, like example runs and sample solutions, that we can use for building task templates.
-Now a task basically consists of giving students one of these artifacts and ask for the other.
-Additionally we also have the testing capabilities of our implementation of the specification language at our disposal.
-Therefore we can also automatically check solution candidates for the generated tasks for correctness.
+We build on top of the existing implementation of the specification language from our previous work.
+Starting from a specification, hand-written or generated randomly, we derive example runs and programs satisfying the specification.
+These artifacts are then used to build tasks.
+For example, we can give examples runs and ask for a corresponding program.
+Or we give a program and ask for runs of that program.
+The testing capabilities of the specification language allow us to automatically check solution candidates for such generated tasks for correctness.

 We will not go into the technical details of how we create these artifacts in the implementation.
 Instead this presentation focuses on the framework's versatility in expressing interesting task ideas and generating variations.